Where We Be

 Nepal can feel very mysterious on a misty day

-Two horses wait at the hotel entrance, super anxious for their dinner!
+Two horses wait at the hotel entrance, anxious for their supper!

 A brilliant red rhododendron brightens our morning hike